webcomputing/inversify-components/README.md

 ```

 ### Components and component descriptors
 inversify-components allows you to basically split your applications into independent components.
-To do so, each component exports
+To achieve this, each component exports
 a `component descriptor`:
 ```typescript
 import { ComponentDescriptor } from "inversify-components";